Donald W. Duncan: Journalistic career

-Back home in the United States, Duncan moved to Berkeley, California with his wife.
+Back home in the United States, Duncan and his wife moved to Berkeley, California.
 There he became active in the anti-war movement and became a writer for Ramparts magazine, one of the leading publications of the New Left in America.

 In the February 1966 issue of Ramparts, Duncan published a fierce critique of American participation in the war, entitled "The Whole Thing was a Lie!"
 The magazine cover famously showed Duncan in his full Master Sergeant uniform announcing "I quit".
 The article explained his opposition to the war by providing details on the American connection to the corrupt government of South Vietnam as well as atrocities in the American conduct of the war effort, including training in the use of torture in interrogations and the use of Vietnamese proxies for the summary execution of prisoners.

-In 1967 Random House published a book written by Duncan entitled The New Legions which was sharply critical of the American military campaign in Vietnam.
+In 1967 Random House published a book written by Duncan entitled The New Legions which was sharply critical of the American military campaign in Vietnam while exposing many details about the Green Berets.

 Duncan also presented testimony on American war crimes in Vietnam to the Russell Tribunal in Roskilde, Denmark in November 1967, where he was one of the first three former American soldiers to testify.
 There he detailed a de facto class in torture techniques conducted for members of the Special Forces entitled "Counter-Measures to Hostile Interrogation."

 In 1971 Duncan delivered the closing statement to the Winter Soldier Investigation conducted by Vietnam Veterans Against the War.

-Later life, death, and aftermath
+Later life and death

-Duncan settled in Indiana around 1980 and in 1990 founded a nonprofit group that provided services for the poor.
+Duncan settled in Indiana around 1980.
+In 1990, he founded a nonprofit group that provided services for the poor.
 He died at a nursing home in Madison, Indiana on March 25, 2009, aged 79.
-The only known mention of his death from the time is an obituary in The Madison Courier, though it did not mention his military career or his activism.
-His death was not further reported, and connected with his work in opposition to the war, until 2016, when The New York Times published an obituary.
-Editor William McDonald later wrote that the death became known to the newspaper during research on what was planned to be Duncan's advance obituary, written by Robert D. McFadden.
+The only contemporary report of his death was an obituary in The Madison Courier, which did not mention his military career or his activism.
+His death was not reported in connection with his anti-war activism until 2016, when The New York Times published an obituary.
+Editor William McDonald explained that the death became known to the newspaper during research on what was planned to be Duncan's advance obituary, written by Robert D. McFadden.
 Regarding the decision to complete and publish the article seven years after the subject's death, McDonald said: